Dietitian Career Info

-Dieticians specialize in the study of nutritional health.
+Dietitians specialize in the study of nutritional health.
 They make recommendations on what a person should eat to achieve a health-related goal or to live a healthier lifestyle.
+Dietitians are responsible for assessing a patients health needs and diet limitations, helping clients manage or prevent certain diseases through proper diet and developing and evaluating meal plans.
+Dietitians typically work full-time in establishments, such as nursing homes, hospitals, schools, and cafeterias.
 Some positions may be freelance or part-time.
 Hours could vary depending on clients' schedules.

 |Degree Level||Bachelor's degree|